Dr. phil. Solveig Lena Hansen

 - Otherness and Alterity

-Her doctoral research topic was Alterity as a Cultural Challenge of Cloning.
+My doctoral research topic was Alterity as a Cultural Challenge of Cloning.
 A Reconstruction of Literary and Bioethical Negotiations.
 The thesis was submitted at Göttingen University in 2014 and defended in 2015 (subject: Bioethics, Funding: German Research Foundation).
 I was a visiting fellow at the Institute for Advanced Studies on Science, Technology and Society in Graz (Austria) 2013/2014 and at the Austrian Unit of the Network of Institutions for Medical Ethics Education, Medical University Innsbruck (Austria) 2018.

-Solveig Lena studied Comparative Literature, Scandinavian Studies, and Gender Studies at Göttingen University (Germany) and Uppsala University (Sweden) 2005-2010.
-The titel of her master thesis was: Required Life.
+I have studied Comparative Literature, Scandinavian Studies, and Gender Studies at Göttingen University and Uppsala University (Sweden) 2005-2010.
+The titel of my master thesis was: Required Life.
 Literary Representations of Organ Donation and their Assessment in Reviews.

 Schicktanz, S; Pfaller, L; Hansen, SL; Boos, M (2017): Attitudes towards brain death and conceptions of the body in relation to willingness or reluctance to donate: results of a student survey before and after the German transplantation scandals and legal changes.
-Journal of Public Health: 10.1007/s10389-017-0786-3
+Journal of Public Health, DOI: 10.1007/s10389-017-0786-3

 Hansen, SL; Wöhlke, S (2016): Contrasting Medical Technology with Deprivation and Social Vulnerability.
 Lessons for the Ethical Debate on Cloning and Organ Transplantation through the film Never Let Me Go.
 Nanoethics 10, 3, 245-256.